Rewind Festival: Rewind South

 The Rewind South Festival took place at the Temple Island Meadows, Remenham Farm, Remenham, near Henley-on-Thames on 17, 18, and 19 August 2018, and was headlined by Kool and the Gang and OMD.

 Rewind Festival 2019

 Rewind Scotland

 The Rewind Festival in Scotland took place at the Scone Palace grounds near Perth on 19–21 July.
 The Friday lineup consisted of Martin Kemp, Magic Nostalgic, and Ray Gun's Look Real Enough on the Forever Stage; Silent Disco, Ceilidh, and Karaoke Rumble in the Disco Den, and Piano Man in Studio 54.

 Rewind North

 The Rewind North Festival was due to take place at Capesthorne Hall in Cheshire from 2–4 August, but was cancelled the day before due to recent weather conditions and flooding.
 Main artists lined up had included Bananarama, Tiffany, Thin Lizzy, Cutting Crew, and Gloria Gaynor.

 Rewind South

 The Rewind South Festival took place at the Temple Island Meadows, Remenham Farm, Remenham, near Henley-on-Thames from 16–18 August.
 Main artists included Grandmaster Flash, Tiffany, The Waterboys, and Sister Sledge.

+Rewind Festival 2021

+After a period of issues related to Covid, the 2020 festival was postponed to 2021, but returned only the Rewing South Festival.

+Rewind South

+The Rewind South Festival took place at the Temple Island Meadows, Remenham Farm, Remenham, near Henley-on-Thames from 20–21 August.
+Main artists included Jimmy Somerville, Wet Wet Wet, Billy Ocean, Roland Gift, The Trevor Horn Band, Bananarama, Soul II, Soul Go West.